 Students learn through career exploration, take college courses and earn industry credentials.
 They move outside the boundaries of the school building into work-based experiences, apprenticeships and internships that often lead to jobs after high school.
 To ensure students receive personalized and customized education, learning supports are available to schools, students and families.

 Career-technical education provides students of all ages and backgrounds with the academic and technical skills, knowledge and training necessary to succeed in future careers and to become lifelong learners.
+The traditional deivery models of Career-Technical Education ecompasses Joint Vocational, Compact and Comprehensive School Districts.
+However, students have the opporutnity to engage in career-technical education in non traditional delivery models.

 - Integrated Coursework and Awarding Simultaneous Credit - Ohio law allows districts, schools, community schools and chartered nonpublic schools to integrate content standards from multiple subject areas into a single course for which students can earn simultaneous credit.